 Learn more about YouTube ShortsHow do I create Shorts?

 You can upload vertical videos saved to your computer or smartphone as Shorts by following these instructions.

 If you have a smartphone, you can record a Short from the YouTube app.
 Here's how:

 - Sign in to the YouTube app.

-- To make your Short longer than 15 seconds, tap 15 above the record button to record up to 60 seconds (60).
+- To make your Short longer than 15 seconds, tap 15 s in the upper-right corner to record up to 60 seconds (60).

-- To record a clip, hold the capture button or tap it to start recording and then again to stop.
+- To record a clip, hold Capture or tap it to start recording and then again to stop.

-- Tap back to return to the record screen.
-You can also tap back after you've made edits to Discard edits or to Save as draft and exit the editor.
+- Tap Back to return to the record screen.
+You can also tap Back after you've made edits to Start over or to Save as draft and exit the editor.
 Saving a draft at this point saves any edits that you've made.

 - Tap NEXT to add details to your video.
 From this screen, add a title (max 100 characters) and choose settings, like video privacy.